 |▼ Hero Class Guides|

 |List of Item Builds|

-Ryoma is an offensively focused warrior proficient at wearing down opponents with a mastery of his naginata.
-He is able provide large amounts of lane pressure and harrassment to enemies in the lane as well as burst down low health heroes with his ultimate, Spectral Ire.
+Ryoma is an offensively focused warrior assassin proficient at wearing down opponents with a mastery of his naginata.
+He is able to provide large amounts of lane pressure and harrassment as well as burst down low health heroes with his abilities.

-- Decent Range for a Melee Hero – Ryoma’s Abilities give him some level of versatility against enemy heroes by allowing some distance from them until he is ready to engage.
+- Decent Range – Ryoma’s Abilities give him some level of versatility against enemy heroes by allowing him to attack from a distance.
 For instance, Pinwheel is a deceptive ability that gives Ryoma a chance to dodge enemy attacks and slash them at the same time.
 He can then follow up with Wailing Blade to stun while damaging the enemy further.

 - Requires Precise Positioning – Ryoma’s Naginatajutsu and Wailing Blade abilities do additional damage to enemies at the edge of their range.
 In contrast, his ultimate is easy to escape when used at a long range and Pinwheel can take you outside of attack range before a fight is finished if used carelessly.
 It takes practice to get used to positioning Ryoma in a way that lets you best use his abilities.

 - Struggles when Kited – Being a melee hero, Ryoma can run into trouble when facing ranged heroes, particularly marksmen.
 Skilled marksmen are keen on Ryoma’s abilities and can evade his pokes while dishing out damage in return as well.